How to Use Google Analytics to Track Performance on Social Media

 • You’ve now set up Google Tag Manager!

-It’s fairly simple to use the current version of Google Analytics to your website.
-First, make sure you’re signed up for Google Analytics.
-From there:
+It’s relatively simple to use Google Analytics 4 with your website.
+First, make sure you are signed up for Google Analytics.
+To set up a Google Analytics Property:

 • Go to Admin in the bottom left-hand corner,